Age of Apocalypse: Storyline

 Legion (David Haller), a psychotic mutant on Earth and son of Charles Xavier, travels back in time with the intention of killing Magneto (Erik Lehnsherr).
-However, Legion travels to a time when Magneto and Xavier are still friends while in Palestine.
+However, Legion travels to a time when Magneto and Xavier are still friends while in Israel.
 As Xavier dies trying to protect Magneto, Legion vanishes, and a new timeline is created.
 The only person aware of how history has changed is Lucas Bishop, a time traveling mutant who followed Legion.

 Because of Xavier's sacrifice, Magneto comes to believe in his late friend's dream of a peaceful coexistence between humans and mutants.
 Apocalypse (En Sabah Nur), an immortal mutant villain, was monitoring the fight.
 He chooses this moment as the perfect time to begin his world conquest, which did not happen in the mainstream Marvel universe for another ten years.

 Magneto assembles the X-Men just as Apocalypse begins his war.
 Despite the X-Men's resistance, Apocalypse conquers all of North America and eventually mutants are considered the ruling class.
 Apocalypse initiates a genocidal campaign called "cullings," killing millions of humans.
-To further ensure that no one is left to challenge him or undo the circumstances that led to his reign, he has everyone with telepathic or chronal abilities hunted down.
 Meanwhile, the changes in the timeline result in a destructive crystallization wave created by the M'Kraan Crystal.